Eterea/blender/docs/addons.md

 [Physics Dropper](https://superhivemarket.com/products/physics-dropper) - *USD 4* but also *FREE* -place all selected objects with the help of physics with just a few clicks.
 Basically, it's drop-it on steroids - *Downloaded, but not installed*

 [Pie Menu Editor](https://roaoao.gumroad.com/l/pie_menu_editor) *USD 12* / *FREE* through this fork: [Pluglug/pie-menu-editor-fork: A maintenance-focused fork of the Pie Menu Editor by roaoao.](https://github.com/Pluglug/pie-menu-editor-fork)

+[Plugin Hub](https://calebdeleon.gumroad.com/l/pluginhub) - Moves the tabs you choose into a single **Plugins** tab, where each add-on becomes a collapsible section - 🟢 🟢 🟢 - *Maybe a good candidate to substitute* [Simple N Panel](https://chippwalters.gumroad.com/l/simple-n-panel)

 [Polyhedral-splines](https://github.com/UF-CISE-Surflab/blender-polyhedral-splines?tab=readme-ov-file) - WIP - Converts quad-dominant meshes into B-spline patches - [Introduction](https://uf-cise-surflab.github.io/blender-polyhedral-splines-web/)